DanBeladev/weather-app---web-crawl---cheerio/README.md

 ```
 npm install
-npm run dev
+npm start
 ```

-The server should now run locally on port 3001 and clien on port 3000
+The server should now run on Heroku server and client on port 3000

 You can access it from the browser via: `http://localhost:3000`